 if the Plant, Apparatus, Demand or System configuration changes significantly from that detailed in the DIP.

-At any time during which a DIOC is in force for a particular De-synchronised Island NGESO may, where it has good reason, cancel the DIOC and take back operation of the De-synchronised Island.
+At any time during which a DIOC is in force for a particular De-synchronised Island, NGESO may, where it has good reason, cancel the DIOC and take back operation of the De-synchronised Island.
 NGESO shall notify Users accordingly.

 At any time during which a DIOC is in force for a particular De-synchronised Island the TO may, where it has good reason, choose to cancel the DIOC and pass back operation of the De-synchronised Island to NGESO.
 NGESO shall notify Users accordingly.